ScaledMarkets/SafeHarbor/README.md

 * [dabl](https://github.com/ScaledMarkets/dabl)
 * [piper](https://github.com/ScaledMarkets/piper)
 * [SafeHarborServer](https://github.com/ScaledMarkets/SafeHarborServer) - This is
-	the original REST server prototype, written it Go.
+	the container scanner REST server prototype, consisting of 78 REST functions and written it Go.
 It is being refactored into two
 	microservices: one for the user/team/org and access control list functionality, and one for the container scanning services.
 * [safeharborcmdclient](https://github.com/ScaledMarkets/safeharborcmdclient)